Geometric interpretation of quantitative instability: Introduction

 \section{Introduction}

 Geometric invariant theory studies the quotient of a variety $V$ by a real algebraic group action $G\acts V$.
-An important phenomenon occurs when an orbit closure of a point $v$ in $V$ contains a point which is not in the $v$-orbit, i.e, when $\overline{Gv}-Gv\neq\emptyset$.
+An important phenomenon occurs when an orbit closure of a point $v$ in $V$ contains a point which is not in the $v$-orbit, i.e, when $\overline{Gv}-Gv\neq\emptyset$, where the the topology considered is the Zariski topology.
 It is then a natural question to study the behavior of the orbit around such point.
-In \cite{kempf} Kempf studied the following question: \begin{quote} Given $v\in V$, $u\in \overline{Gv}-Gv$, for which curves $\{\gamma(t)\}$ in $G$ does the distance $\|u-\gamma(t)v\|$ shrink `fastest'? \end{quote}

-Understanding of orbit closures plays a crucial rule in homogeneous dynamics as well.
-Here, $G$ is frequently a real algebraic group which acts uniquely transitive on $G/\Gamma$ for a lattice $\Gamma\subset G$.
-A celebrated result of Ratner \cite{ratner}, which resolved a conjectured by Raghunathan, classifies the orbit closures for connected unipotent subgroups.
-One may also consider orbit closures of diagonalizable subgroups of $G$.
-In this case, less is known.
-Cassels and Swinnerton-Dyer \cite{Cassels and Swinnerton-Dyer} conjectured that any orbit of the full diagonal group in $\operatorname{PSL}_3(\RR)/\operatorname{PSL}_3(\ZZ)$ for $n\ge3$ is either unbounded or periodic.

-A key tool in the study of orbit closures in homogeneous spaces are rational representations, and in particular short vectors under the group action.
-For example, the Dani-Margulis linearization method \cite{linearization} allows one to control the amount of time a unipotent trajectory spends near invariant closed subvarieties of a homogenous space.
-This method was used to prove some cases of Raghunathan's conjecture by purely topological means \cite{DaniMarg}.
-Related techniques were also considered in \cite{linearization2} and a more explicit effective version was shown in \cite{linearization3}.
-Another example is Tomanov and Weiss' Mahler type compactness criterion for a connected reductive $\QQ$-algebraic groups presented in \cite{TW}, which they use to investigate diagonal orbits, and in particular, divergent ones.
+In \cite{kempf} Kempf studied the following question: \begin{quote} Given $v\in V$, $u\in \overline{Gv}-Gv$, for which curves $\{\gamma(t)\}$ in $G$ does the distance $\|u-\gamma(t)v\|$ shrink `fastest'? \end{quote} The phenomenon of non-closed $G$-orbits is called instability.
+In homogeneous dynamic the $\{0\}$-instability, i.e., the case $u$ is the zero vector in a $G$-representation $V$, is widely used when studying how far an orbit is into a cusp, see \cite{Mahler, escape mass, shah, Shapira}.
+Recently, Kempf's result has been used in the study of orbits and more specifically orbit closures in homogeneous dynamics.
+First by Yang \cite{Pengyu}, which used it to prove not only nondivergence, but also equidistribution of certain measures.
+Yang's usage of \cite{kempf} is extending Shah's basic lemma \cite[Prop.
+4.2]{shah}, which was proved independently of Kempf's result.
+In \cite{KDSY, NimishPengyu} the method was pushed further, and a quantitative version of Kempf's result was proved, answering a seemingly different question: \begin{quote} Assuming $0\in \overline{Gv}$, can the size $\norm{gv}$ for all $g\in G$ be controlled? \end{quote} The solution they provide is using highest weight representations: \begin{thm}[{\cite[Prop.
+2.2]{NimishPengyu}}] Assume $G$ is semisimple and let $\varrho:G\to \GL(V)$ be a $\QQ$-representation and $0\neq v\in V(\QQ)$ be an unstable vector, i.e., $0\in \overline{Gv}-Gv$.
+Then, there exists a $\QQ$-highest weight representation $\tilde\varrho:G\rightarrow\operatorname{GL}(W)$, a highest weight vector $w\in W(\QQ)$, and $a,c>0$ such that such that for all $g\in G$